-If you are no longer able to care for your Golden Retriever and wish to ensure that it finds a new home where it will be loved and cared for, you may wish to consider releasing it to MTGRR.
-Please print the following Owner Release Form so that we may determine your dog's eligibility for MTGRR's program.
+If you are no longer able to care for your Golden Retriever and wish to ensure that it finds a new home where it will be loved and cared for, you may wish to consider releasing it to MTGRR, now Adopt A Golden Nashville.
+Please print the following Owner Release Form so that we may determine your dog's eligibility for our program.

 We realize that relinquishing your Golden may be extremely difficult.
 We applaud your decision to give your dog a second chance for a good life through our program.

 Important Note: We cannot accept any dog that has a history of aggression toward people.

 Click on the link below to access the:

 Owner Release Application Form

 Fill it out the form with as much detail as possible, sign it, attach any vet records and then fax to 615-829-8913.
 You can also scan and email the pages to email@example.com or Contact Us to arrange to send via US mail (will delay process).

 Since 2000, MTGRR has placed more than 700 Golden Retrievers in loving new homes.
 After ensuring that each Golden entering our program receives any necessary veterinary care, we place them in carefully screened foster homes until an appropriate permanent home is identified.
 In all cases the best interests of the dog is paramount.
 We do not release dogs to shelters.